grpc-ecosystem/grpc-spring/docs/en/actuator.md

 ````

 The integration allows you to check the health status for the whole service or specific health indicators, where the `service` is the name of the healthindicator.
-`Watch` is not supported because actuator is pull-based and does not automatically tries to determine the status of the service to notify clients.
+`Watch` is not yet supported because actuator is pull-based and does not automatically tries to determine the status of the service to notify clients.

 ## Opt-Out